On the walk back from dinner, it started to rain. We ducked under an overhang to wait it out.

 We’ve covered how to keep yourself and the clothes on your back dry.
 But what about the rest of your gear?

-Make sure to buy a bag that’s water-resistant.
+Make sure to buy a carry on backpack that’s water-resistant.
 This is usually enough protection.

 You don’t NEED a waterproof bag.
 They’re more expensive and provide extraneous protection that you don’t need unless you expect to be standing in the rain for hours or submerged underwater.